bosniankicks/Kurva-Krome/README.md

 How does KURVA-KROME work?

 KURVA-KROME works with custom CDP connections and the functionality of playwright and selenium.
 KK currently passes Akamai, Kasada, Cloudflare, Datadome, and PerimeterX in a headful environment.
-When using the BY.XPATH functionality, I have it strictly set to XPATH, this will not work with CSS selectors or IDs for the time being.

 Why did I make this?
 I noticed that driverless/nodriver is strictly written in Python, and I wanted to offer a way for NodeJS developers to have access to a undetected browser framework.
 Kurva-Krome uses playwright and selenium functionality and will be getting updates as the time goes on.